john-bauer/newsflash/README.md

 ## Backlog

 ### Features
-- Set up country and language filtering process.
+- Set up country and language filtering process. ✅
-- Gather country flags as icons.
+- Gather country flags as icons. ✅
-- Animate scroll to top on page change
+- Animate scroll to top on page change ✅
 - Break down search form into multiple components.
 - Implement search by category.
+- If less than 20 results, hide pagination
+- If on last page of results, show "end of results"

 ### Defects
 - Update page on forward/backwards navigation on search page ✅